 The weather in The Netherlands can be really unpredictable.
 Around spring, you might walk across someone wearing long sleeves and long pants, but the following person you see might be wearing shorts.

 Once you notice this, it can be pretty funny.
 The weather changes not only when a new season comes around but also during each season.
 One day it can be raining and blowing big gusts of wind, and the next day, the sun can be out.
 That is why when visiting the Netherlands, it is a good idea to bring different sets of clothing.

 It is easy to recognize the different seasons in the Netherlands.
 The weather changes, and so does the landscape.
 The climate varies quite a lot.
 The Netherlands can have snow during the winter but may also reach forty degrees Celsius in summer.

 The average temperatures during the seasons have increased over the past years.
 It is believed that this is the result of the climate change that is happening worldwide.

 Spring can be unpredictable weather-wise.
-As described above, there can be nice and sunny days, and you can get away with wearing shorts.
-Other days it can be raining, and you will need a jacket to stay warm.
+As described above, there can be nice sunny days, and you can get away with wearing shorts.
+On other days it can be raining, and you will need a jacket to stay warm.

 Spring starts on March 20th and ends on June 20th in the Netherlands.
 Spring comes right after winter and right before summer.